Spectre (album)

-Spectre is eighth studio album by Laibach.
+Spectre is the eighth studio album by Laibach.
 It was released on March 3, 2014 under Mute Records.

 Track listing

 Tracks 11-14 are bonus tracks, featured on the extended version of the album.

 Love On the Beat is a cover of a Serge Gainsbourg song.
 "See That My Grave Is Kept Clean" was written and originally recorded by Blind Lemon Jefferson.